Adoption and the LGBTQ Community

 - Joint Adoption: a married or unmarried gay couple petitions to adopt a child

 - Second Parent Adoption: one parent adopts as a single and then the second parent petitions to adopt the child and share full parental responsibilities

 If you are considering domestic infant adoption you have a choice between using an adoption agency or an adoption attorney.
 Some agencies specifically or subtly prohibit placement with members of the LGBTQ community, but more and more are open to working with LGBTQ families (especially lesbian and gay), and many actively solicit them.
 Almost all adoption attorneys are open to working with LGBTQ parents, but you will usually have to do more work on your own to find an expectant mother considering adoption.

 Creating a Family has resources on LGBTQ adoption.
 A few we think you will find particularly helpful are:

 - Adoption 101 for Gays and Lesbians (8 min. video)

 - Issues Facing Gay Dads (1 hr radio interview with panel of gay fathers)

-More Creating a Family radio interviews with experts, videos, blogs, fact sheets, and Q and A’s with Experts on LGBT adoption can be found at the icons below.
+More Creating a Family Radio Show/Podcast with experts, videos, blogs, fact sheets, and Q and A’s with Experts on LGBT adoption can be found at the icons below.